gecio/anycastd/README.md

 Typically, these are networks containing "service IPs", meaning the IP addresses exposed by a particular service, serving as the points of contact for clients to make requests while being completely agnostic to the specifics of anycast.

-**`anycastd` does not come with its own BGP implementation, but rather aims to provide abstractions that interface with commonly used BGP daemons.**
+**`anycastd` does not come with its own BGP implementation, but rather aims to provide abstractions that interface with commonly used BGP daemons.** Supported BGP daemons along with their configuration options are described below.

+---

+#### FRRouting

+Free Range Routing, [FRRouting], or simply FRR is a free and open source Internet routing protocol suite for Linux and Unix platforms.
+Amongst others, it provides a BGP implementation that can be used to announce BGP service prefixes dynamically.

+**prefix**

+The BGP network prefix to be created if the service is healthy.
+If no netmask / prefix length is given, a host route is created.\
+`2001:db8:4:387b::/64`, `192.0.2.240/28` and `2001:db8::b19:bad:53` would all be valid values, while `2001:db8::b19:bad:53` is equivalent to `2001:db8::b19:bad:53/128`.

+_**vrf** (optional)_

+A VRF to create the prefix in.
+If omitted, the default VRF is used.

+_**vtysh** (optional)_

+The path to the vtysh binary used to configure FRRouting.
+The default is `/usr/bin/vtysh`.

+---

 ### Health Checks

 Assessments on individual components constituting the service to ascertain the overall operational status of the service.
 A service is considered healthy as a whole if all of its health checks report a healthy status.
+Possible health check types along with their configuration options are described below.

+---

+#### Cabourotte

+[Cabourotte] is a general purpose healthchecking tool written in Golang that can be configured to execute checks, exposing their results via API.

+**name**

+The name of the health check, as defined in [Cabourotte].

+_**url** (optional)_

+The base URL of the [Cabourotte] API. `http://127.0.0.1:9013` is used by default.

+_**interval** (optional)_

+The interval in seconds at which the health check should be executed.
+The default is `5` seconds.

+---

 ## Configuration